julianbordet/smaug/README.md

 To be migrated/refactored soon to an SPA using React for the frontend.

-Alpha version deployed: https://smaugapplication.herokuapp.com/ (test me using the following credentials: username: jbdev, password: password).
+Deployed on Heroku:
+www.smaug.cc
+(test credentials= user: DemoDev, password: "password".